ucsd-cse29/fa24/src/week5/number-server.md

 3. Next, we encode the message to return back to the client.
 For `handle_shownum()` the current value of `global_num` should be encoded into the response message.
 Which C string function can we use to do this? (**Hint:** see the previous section of the lab)

 4. After completing the logic for the route, we need to ensure that this code is only called on the correct url.
 In `handle_response`, the `url` only includes the path from `/` to the end.
-If we only want `handle_shownum()` to run when `/shownum` exists as a *substring* in the `url`.
-What C string function can we use to do this?
+If we only want `handle_shownum()` to run when `/shownum` exists as a *substring* in the `url`, what C string function can we use to do this?

 After completing the `/shownum` route, curl the route with: